 A difficult question that begs a difficult answer.
 Different neighbourhoods are “best” for different people, depending on priorities, the desired proximity to certain places and budget.

 For the young, single professional, it might be best to live somewhere in central Houston.
 Montrose is known for its pedestrian-friendly nature and its eclectic creative spirit; Midtown is ideal for anyone involved in the medical community, or working at the Texas Medical Center; Houston Heights is one of the city’s earliest residential communities, and is now filled with great nightlife venues and an assortment of subdivisions.

-For the expat family, it may be better to live just outside of central Houston, in one of the many areas known for a high level of safety and an exemplary school district.
+For the expat family, it may be better to live just outside of central Houston, in one of the many areas known for high levels of safety and exemplary school districts.
 Sugarland was voted one of the best places to live in the US in 2006, and has good schools, safe parks and lots of family-oriented activities.
 Katy is also a firm favourite, as well as Woodlands or Kingwood.
-Do note that if you work in the city, you’re in for a tough commute.